Configuration

 $ rp-cli onboard

-Do you want to configure the redpesk backend connection?
+Do you want to configure the redpesk factory connection?
 (Y/n)

 > Y

--- Backend link configuration requested by user --
+-- Factory link configuration requested by user --

 Current available connections: [NONE]

-Please enter the alias of the connection you want to change/create, then press enter:
+Please enter the alias of the connection you want to change/create, then press enter (default: 'default'):

 >

-Please enter the URL of the redpesk backend you want to interact with, then press enter:
+Please enter the redpesk factory URL you want to interact with, then press enter (default: 'https://community-app.redpesk.bzh'):

 > https://community-app.redpesk.bzh

-The token section is available in your profile page.
+You can create your token in the 'Access Tokens' section.
 Please, paste your token here and press enter:

 > 469427d5-63bc-4795-b4a2-30a89fded77f_a81f5295-ef5b-429d-b7c5-99cb0863d797